dbierer/php-class-notes/php-i-may-2023.md

   * Best to use this as is: `session_regenerate_id()` (i.e. don't supply the `TRUE` argument)

 For HTML forms:
-* Use `method="GET"` if you want the user to bookmark the form posting (i.e. site search)
+* Use `method='GET'` if you want the user to bookmark the form posting (i.e. site search)
-* Use `method="POST"` if you have a large amount of data to be posted in the form
+* Use `method='POST'` if you have a large amount of data to be posted in the form
   * Mandatory if you do a file upload!
 ## Database
 Rankings: https://db-engines.com/en/ranking